 As we move to the main entrance hall of the mostly windowless complex, four pyramidic skylights illuminate the 16-foot Prince logo set in the tile floor.
 I instinctively avoid stepping on the logo as we filter in.
 Our sadness is quickly cut by the sheer weirdness of the place.
 On two sides of the hall are small offices, each has been decorated to commemorate one of his albums.
 On the third side is a modest kitchenette where Prince would watch Timberwolves games and make microwave popcorn.
 On the fourth side are stairs to the residence and a new wall, covering the entrance to the elevator.

 The tour continues through Prince’s personal office, recording studios and dance studio, now home to Purple Rain’s purple motorcycle.
-Pasley Park feels oddly small and intimate until we enter the 12,400 sound stage.
+Pasley Park feels oddly small and intimate until we enter the 12,400 square foot sound stage.
 Some of his cars have been put on display, surrounded by Prince-size mannequins sporting his most memorable outfits.
 Otherwise, the massive room is just as it was when it hosted Prince’s Pajama Jammy Jams.
 In Paisley Park’s early days as a commercial enterprise, this room served as a film studio for everything from Grumpy Old Men to Volkswagon commercials.
-Bands from the Beastie Boys to the Bee Gees to — lest we forget — Kool & the Gang rehearsed stadium tours in this very space.
+Bands from the Beastie Boys to the Bee Gees to, yes, Kool & the Gang rehearsed stadium tours in this very space.

 The last exhibit before the gift shop is the most personal: a collection of the fan-made chainlink fence memorial.
 The entire display was painstakingly disassembled and cataloged.
 The museum regularly rotates portions of the memorial.

 A stern but warm-looking security guard mans the exit, eying us as we shop.
 We pick out some tee shirts for family, a tour book and a O(+> keychain.
-Having had time to match our faces to our licenses, the guard hands them back, along with our phones, and we leave Paisley Park.
+Having had time to match our faces to our licenses, the guard hands us back the content of our pleather pouches, and we leave Paisley Park.

 Just like that, we’re back into the light of day, back into the real world, back into a world without Prince and world where Prince will never die.
 We’ve had our share of death and memorializing and bronze and purple and caged doves for one day.
 Time to hop in our rental car, buy a bag of apples, a tub of caramel, drive to Litchfield, and live while we’re alive.